Harvesting Pine Straw

 How to collect

-If outsourcing the crop, landowners can work with harvesters through a per-bale lease or lease by the acre.
+If outsourcing the crop, landowners can work with harvesters under a per-bale lease or an acre-by-acre lease.
 Harvesters can rake, bale, and tie the straw either with a hand baler or a mechanical baler for larger acreages.
-Keeping the bales dry and tightly secure is vital in preventing mold from growing and nutrients from leaking.
+Keeping the bales dry and tightly secured is vital in preventing mold from growing and nutrients from leaking.

 If harvesting pine straw is something you want to add to your forest management plan, we can assist you!